On Comparing Fair Classifiers under Data Bias: Detailed Related Work

 Coston et al. \cite{coston2019fair} study the problem of fair transfer learning with covariate shift under two conditions: availability of protected attributes in the source or target data, and propose to solve these problems by weighted classification and using loss functions with twice differentiable score disparity terms.
 Schumann et al. ~\cite{schumann2019transfer} present theoretical guarantees on different scenarios of fair transfer learning for equalized odds and equal opportunity through a domain adaptation framework.
 Rezaei et al. ~\cite{rezaei2020robust} propose an adversarial framework to learn fair predictors in the presence of covariate shift by formulating a game between choosing fair minimizing and maximizing target conditional label distributions, formulating a convex optimization problem which they ultimately solve using batch gradient descent.
 Singh et al. ~\cite{singh2021fairness} proposes to learn stable models with respect to fairness and accuracy in the presence of shifts in data distribution using a causal graph modeling the shift, using the framework of causal domain adaptation, deriving solutions that are worst-case optimal for some kinds of covariate shift.
 Dai et al. ~\cite{dailabel} talk about the impact of label bias and label shift on standard fair classification algorithms.
 They study label bias and label shift through a common framework where they assume the availability of a trained fair classifier on true labels and analyze its performance at test time when either the true label distribution changes or when the new test time labels are biased.
 Biswas et al. ~\cite{biswas2021ensuring} focus on addressing the effects of prior probability shifts on fairness and propose an algorithm and a metric called Prevalence Difference, which, when minimized, ensures Proportional Equality.

 Finally, Du et al. ~\cite{du2021fair} propose a framework to realize classifiers robust to sample selection bias using reweighing and minimax robust estimation.
 The selection of samples is indicated by $\mathscr{S}$.
 The aim is to train using a part of the distribution where $\mathscr{S}=1$ but generalize well for fairness and accuracy on the overall population (both $\mathscr{S}=0$ and $\mathscr{S}=1$).
 Du et al. \cite{du2021fair} show that robust and fair classifiers on the overall population can be obtained by solving a reweighed optimization problem.
 Giguere et al. \cite{giguere2022fairness} consider demographic shift where a certain group can become more or less probable in the test distribution than the training distribution.
 They output a classifier that retains fairness guarantees for given user-specified bounds on these probabilities.
+Zhu et al. \cite{zhu2023consistent} study the fair sample selection bias problem and propose the CRAB framework, which constructs a causal graph based on the background knowledge about the data collection process and external data sources.

 We tackle a related problem to the above works, where we only look at the performance of fair classifiers in varying amounts of under-representation bias (or subgroups imbalance) and label bias, which is a very straightforward case of distribution shift.